neilroebert/advent-of-code/README.md

-# advent-of-code-2022
+# advent-of-code

-This is my foray into learning go.
+I am using each year's advent of code to better my Go skills.